IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

 The model allows also a representation of the **hydro system** based on volume and water inflow data considering the water stream topology (hydro cascade basins).
 If they are not available it runs with an energy-based representation of the hydro system.

 Also, it includes a representation of **Power to Hydrogen (P2H2)** by setting the **hydrogen demand** satisfied by the production of hydrogen with electrolyzers (consume electricity to produce hydrogen) and a **hydrogen network** to distribute it.
-If they are not available it runs with just the electric system.
+Besides, it includes a representation of **Power to Heat (P2H)** by setting the **heat demand** satisfied by the production of heat with heat pumps (consume electricity to produce heat) and a **heat network** to distribute it.
+If they are not available it runs with just the other energy carriers.

 The main results of the model can be structured in these topics:

-- **Investment**: (generation, storage, hydro reservoirs, electric lines and hydrogen pipelines) investment decisions and cost
+- **Investment**: (generation, storage, hydro reservoirs, electric lines, hydrogen pipelines, and heat pipes) investment decisions and cost
-- **Operation**: unit commitment, startup, and shutdown of non-renewable units, unit output and aggregation by technologies (thermal, storage hydro, pumped-hydro storage, RES), RES curtailment, electric line and hydrogen pipeline flows, line ohmic losses, node voltage angles, upward and downward operating reserves, ESS inventory levels, hydro reservoir volumes, power and hydrogen not served
+- **Operation**: unit commitment, startup, and shutdown of non-renewable units, unit output and aggregation by technologies (thermal, storage hydro, pumped-hydro storage, RES), RES curtailment, electric line, hydrogen pipeline, and heat pipe flows, line ohmic losses, node voltage angles, upward and downward operating reserves, ESS inventory levels, hydro reservoir volumes, power, hydrogen, and heat not served
 - **Emissions**: CO2 emissions by unit
 - **Marginal**: Locational Short-Run Marginal Costs (LSRMC), stored energy value, water volume value
 - **Economic**: operation, emission, and reliability costs and revenues from operation and operating reserves